A hybrid algorithm for estimating the chlorophyll-a

 nR_{rs}(\lambda)=\frac{R_{rs}}{[\sum^N_{i=1}R_{rs}(\lambda_i)^2]^{1/2}}

-while it retains the ‘‘shapes’’ pertaining to the original Rrs spectra,
+retains the ‘‘shapes’’ pertaining to the original Rrs spectra, i.e., the

 The number of data clusters k was evaluated using the gap method

-\] where n is the sample size, k is the number of clusters being
+where n is the sample size, k is the number of clusters being evaluated,

-evaluated, and Wk is the pooled within-cluster dispersion measurement,
+and Wk is the pooled within-cluster dispersion measurement, with $$

 W_k=\sum_{r=1}^k\frac{1}{2n_r}D_r

-\] where nr is the number of data points in cluster r, and \(D_r\) is the sum of the pair-wise distances
+$$ where nr is the number of data points in cluster r, and Dr is the sum of

 The unsupervised method, K-means clustering technique, was further